LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

 private and dynamic predicate.
-The predicates ``attribute/2``, ``set_attribute/2``, and ``del_attribute/2`` always access and modify the dynamic predicate contained in the object receiving the corresponding messages (i.e. *self*).
+The predicates ``attribute/2``, ``set_attribute/2``, and ``del_attribute/2`` always access and modify the dynamic predicate contained in the object receiving the corresponding messages (i.e., *self*).
 But it's also possible to define predicates that handle dynamic predicates in the context of *this* instead of *self*.
 For example: